Achiote

 Temperature and Humidity

-• Warm and Humid: Achiote thrives in temperatures between 65ยฐF and 85ยฐF (18ยฐC to 30ยฐC) and does not tolerate frost.
+• Warm and Humid: Achiote thrives in temperatures between 65°F and 85°F (18°C to 30°C) and does not tolerate frost.
 The plant prefers high humidity but can adapt to moderate humidity levels.

 • Best suited for USDA zones 9-11.